frank-md/RepData_PeerAssessment1/PA1_template.md

 ##      41    9819   10770   10770   12810   21190
 ```

 After fill in the missing values of steps with the average value of the interval, the newly calculated mean for the number of steps is 1.077\times 10^{4}, which does not change.While median for the number of steps 1.077\times 10^{4} is larger than the calculated mean with missing values.
+The impact of imputing missing data on the estimates of the total daily number of steps less biased.

 ## Are there differences in activity patterns between weekdays and weekends?